 Proposed solution

-The pain point elevator pitch focuses on the customer's pain points.
-This kind of presentation emphasizes how a company or product solves an existing problem or satisfies an unmet need.
+This type of elevator pitch is all about the customer’s pain points.
+This is a presentation that conveys how a company or product solves an existing problem or satisfies an unmet need.

-You must encompass information on how the product or service works and what advantages it can offer the customer.
+You will need to include information on how the product or service works and what benefits it provides to the customer.

 Storytelling pitch

-The storytelling pitch is designed to create an emotional connection with listeners by telling a story about how the company or product came to be.
+The storytelling pitch creates an emotional connection with listeners through a story about how the company and/or its product came to be.

-This kind of elevator presentation ought to include details about what inspired the business or product and any successes it has achieved.
-The goal is to leave the listeners feeling inspired by the story.
+When writing this kind of elevator pitch, you need to detail the inspiration for the business or product and any successes it’s had.
+The point of this is to get the listeners to feel inspired by the story.

 "If you can’t explain it simply, you don’t understand it well enough."